-Before the plan was approved by the county, a heated discussion took place where a lot of local folks objected to the housing plan citing environmental reasons.
-They said the county’s water resources will be further distressed and create traffic problems.
+Before the county approved the plan, a heated discussion took place where many local folks objected to the housing plan citing environmental reasons.
+They said the county’s water resources would be further distressed and create traffic problems.

-California is 1M Housing Units Short of Meeting Demand
+California is 1M Housing Units Short of Meeting the Demand

 California is 1 Million housing units short of meeting demand, says Steve PonTell, President and Chief Executive Officer of Rancho Cucamonga-based National CORE.